sblunt/orbitize/docs/mcmc.rst

 Setting up the MCMC Sampler
 ---------------------------
 When setting up the sampler, we need to decide on how many temperatures and how many walkers per temperature to use.
 Increasing the number of temperatures further ensures your walkers will explore all of parameter space and will not get stuck in local minima.
 Increasing the number of walkers gives you more samples to use, and, for the affine-invariant sampler, a minimum amount is required for good convergence.
 Of course, the trade off is that more samplers means more computation time.
-Here, we recommend 20 temperatuers and 1000 walkers, as we find this to be reliable in always converging.
+Here, we recommend 20 temperatures and 1000 walkers, as we find this to be reliable in always converging.
 Note that we will only use the samples from the lowest temperature walkers only.
-We also will assume that our astrometric measuremnts follow a Gaussian distribution.
+We also will assume that our astrometric measurements follow a Gaussian distribution.

 .. code-block:: python